-We’ve founded mappable out of fascination for the rapidly growing possibilities in analyzing and mapping urban dynamics.
-It's the abundance of geocoded data that nowadays offers unprecedented insights into many aspects of city life and new and exciting new tools where popping up everywhere.
+Mappable was founded back in 2014 out of fascination for the rapidly growing possibilities in analyzing and mapping urban dynamics.
+The ever increasing amount of geospatial data offered unprecedented insights into many aspects of city life and new and exciting new tools where popping up everywhere.

-What we aim for at mappable is to find interesting data sets and show what can be done with methods of data analysis & visualization.
-We do this as a just for fun side-project to our everyday work and work on a non-profit base.
+Our aim at mappable was to find interesting data sets and show what can be done with methods of data analysis & visualization.
+We started doing this as a just for fun side-project to our everyday work and on a non-profit base.
 A lot of things changed since then, we both moved on and work full-time in the field, while we’ve apparently neglected blogging here.

 or simply use the contact form: